augustetum/blockchain-2/README.md

 This implementation uses our previously made LIDL hash, which was enhanced with AI (_Sonnet 4.5_ model) to increase the resistance of collisions, for all cryptographic operations such as users hash, transactions IDs, Merke roots and block hashes, which start with zeros (the number of ‘0’ is based on the user chosen difficulty).

 ## Features
--	Generating transactions ID
+-	Parallel Proof-of-Work Mining: Multi-threaded mining using OpenMP
 -	Merkle tree implementation _([implemented using this](https://codetrips.com/2020/08/02/modern-c-implementing-a-merkle-tree/))_
--	PoW mining with the difficulty zeros in the beginning of the hash
--	Outputting mining process to terminal and txt files
+-	Transaction Validation: Balance checking and transaction ID verification with UTXO model
+-	Custom Hash Function: LIDL hash enhanced for collision resistance
+-   Multiple threads compete to mine each block

 ## Running
-1. Clone repository
+### 1. Clone repository
 `git clone https://github.com/augustetum/blockchain-2.git`
-2. Open cloned repository
+### 2. Open cloned repository
 `cd blockchain-2`
-3. Run the program
+### 3. Build everything
 `make run`
+### 4. Build only main program
+`make blockchain`
+### 5. Build user generator
+`make usergen`
+### 6. Build transaction generator
+`make txgen`
-4. To clean *.o *.exe files run
+### 7. To clean *.o *.exe files run
 `make clean`
 > These Makefile commands work on Windows, MacOS, Linux